 Cafe Car Hours

-The location of a café car varies based on the train type.
-On long-distance and some regional trains, the cafe is towards the middle of the train.
-On trains with business class, it often separates coach and business class cars and could be towards the end of the train.
+The location of a café car varies based on the type of train.
+On long-distance and some regional trains, the café is towards the middle of the train.
+On trains with business class, it often separates the coach and business class cars and could be toward the end of the train.

 Please be patient and courteous.

-Lines may form, so kindly wait your turn.
+Lines may form, so please wait your turn.
 The café closes at night on long-distance trains and may also close during breaks on all trains.

-Please clean up after yourself; it’s the right thing to do and makes the journey better for everyone.
+Please clean up after yourself; it’s the right thing to do, and it makes the journey better for everyone.

-- The café attendant utilizes cardboard trays with cup holders to facilitate the transportation of food and drinks to your table, seat, or room.
+- The café attendant uses cardboard trays with cup holders to facilitate the transportation of food and drinks to your table, seat, or room.

-- Amtrak cafes get stocked at the start of trips, so popular menu choices may run out before reaching the final destinations.
+- Amtrak stocks the cafe cars at the start of trips, so popular menu choices may run out before reaching their final destinations.

 - If there is something you want, get it early!